mohaEs/PyVisualField/README.md

-# PyVisualField tool collection for analyzing visual field
+# PyVisualField: A collection of tools for analyzing visual field

 ## Address the following steps to prepare the system